Frozen meal: Invention

 The identity of the TV Dinner's inventor has been disputed.
 In one account, first publicized in 1996, retired Swanson executive Gerry Thomas said he conceived the idea after the company found itself with a huge surplus of frozen turkeys because of poor Thanksgiving sales.
 Thomas' version of events has been challenged by the Los Angeles Times, members of the Swanson family and former Swanson employees.
 They credit the Swanson brothers with the invention.

 Betty Cronin, a bacteriologist employed at C. A. Swanson and Sons, has also been credited with important contributions to the invention.
 She was involved in the technical design of dinner items that could be frozen then re-heated successfully.

 Swanson's concept was not original.
-In 1944, William L. Maxson's frozen dinners were being served on airplanes.
+In 1944, William L. Maxson's frozen dinners were being served by the military and on airplanes.
 Other prepackaged meals were also marketed before Swanson's TV Dinner.
 In 1948, plain frozen fruits and vegetables were joined by what were then called 'dinner plates' with a main course, potato, and vegetable.
-In 1952 the first frozen dinners on oven-ready aluminum trays were introduced by Quaker States Foods under the One-Eyed Eskimo label.
-Quaker States Foods was joined by other companies including Frigi-Dinner, which offered such fare as beef stew with corn and peas, veal goulash with peas and potatoes, and chicken chow mein with egg rolls and fried rice.
-Swanson, a large producer of canned and frozen poultry in Omaha, Nebraska, was able to promote the widespread sales and adaptation of frozen dinner by using its nationally recognized brand name with an extensive national marketing campaign nicknamed "Operation Smash" and the clever advertising name of "TV Dinner," which tapped into the public's excitement around the new device.
+In 1952, the first frozen dinners on oven-ready aluminum trays were introduced by Quaker State Foods under the One-Eyed Eskimo label, and by 1954 the company sold 2 million such dinners annually.
+Quaker State Foods was joined by other companies including Philadelphia-based Frigi-Dinner, which offered such fare as beef stew with corn and peas, veal goulash with peas and potatoes, and chicken chow mein with egg rolls and fried rice.
+Swanson, a large producer of canned and frozen poultry in Omaha, Nebraska, was able to promote the widespread sales and adaptation of frozen dinner by using its nationally recognized brand name with an extensive national marketing campaign nicknamed "Operation Smash" and the clever advertising name of "TV Dinner," which tapped into the public's excitement around the television.